opdavies/oliverdavies.uk/source/_posts/drupal-bristol-testing-workshop.md

 code.

-Once these exercises were completed, we looked at creating a blog page using test driven development - the example that I use in the [TDD - Test Driven Drupal talk][9], to give a more real-word scenario.
+Once these exercises were completed, we looked at creating a blog page using test driven development - the example that I use in the [TDD - Test-Driven Drupal talk][9], to give a more real-word scenario.
 It would have been good to have gone through this as an exercise too, if we’d have had more time.